 When West raps the infamous line — the line that sparked it all — the camera lingers on the fake Swift's body.
 The video fanned the flame of an already intense feud.
 Swift insists she wasn't informed that the line "I made that bitch famous" would be in the song.
 Via audio footage released on Snapchat, Kardashian proved that Swift had at least agreed to the lyric "I feel like me and Taylor might still have sex."

 More than a year after the feud reached its peak, the drama was starting to fade in the distance.
-Swift released her album reputation in early November to middling reviews and, though she takes some mild swings at West in the song "This Is Why We Can't Have Nice Things," the album didn't make the same waves that "Famous" once did.
+But then Swift released her album reputation in early November and seemingly took some thinly-veiled swings at West, not least of all in the song "This Is Why We Can't Have Nice Things".

-Kardashian's Instagram has invited some of the drama back, though.
+Kardashian's latest Instagram seems to have invited some of the drama back as well.
 Swift fans swiftly (ha) attacked the comments section with rat emoji, the implication being that if Swift is a snake, then Kardashian is a rat.
 (And snakes eat rats.)
 Even Instagrams as far back as a week ago now have a flood of rat emojis in the comments.

 Some fans also commented with lyrics from Swift's new album.

 "This is why we can't have nice things, baby," one writes.
 Yet another quoted "Look What You Made Me Do," writing, "The NEW TAYLOR [is] getting smarter and harder in the nick of time."

 This also isn't the first time Swifties have targeted Kardashians with emojis.
 When Swift first announced her album reputation in August, Swift fans started tweeting snakes at Kardashian.
 The snake motif is an integral part of Swift's reputation imagery.
 At this point, it's difficult to tell who is the snake, who is the rat, and how much of this is just pop culture legend.